dyve/jquery-autocomplete/README.md

 This means that current and future bugs probably won't be fixed, unless the project finds a new caretaker.
 Contact me if you are interested in that role.

-I'm immensely proud of the fact that this autocompleter has served as long as it has.
-It's found is way into all kinds of web sites (up to and inclusing Barack Obama's election compaign) applications and projects.
+I'm immensely proud that this autocompleter has served the web as long as it has.
+It's found is way into all kinds of projects and web sites (including Barack Obama's campaign and several Mozilla projects).
 Thank you all!

 Dylan Verheul
 http://dyve.net